pardunmeplz/XandO/README.md

 ### To-DO

 - Add Evaluation bar that shows who has the advantage in game
-- Change algorithm for computer response for better speeds
-  - Use backTracking algorithm first at start to initialize the state tree and save it
-  - Look up adequite response from said state tree to avoid recalculating every time
 - Make the UI update in real-time

 work in progress . . .